About Me

 Professionally, I am an Assistant Professor of Practice in the honors program at Merrimack College.
 I am also the co-editor of the Dance Philosophers Network and co-artistic director for the artist collective Stylin'Out Network.

 I have a Ph.D. in philosophy and cognitive science from the University of Memphis.
-I specialize in the philosophy of mind with an emphasis on embodied cognition and the philosophy of dance.
-I work on the cognition and benefits of dance, artificial intelligence, agency, emergence, and large crowd cognition.
+I specialize in the philosophy of mind with an emphasis on embodied cognition, crowd interaction, and the philosophy of dance.
+In short, I work on the cognition and benefits of dance, agency, emergence, creativity, and crowd cognition.
+My dissertation provides a dynamic systems and enactivist model of improvisation.

 In Memphis, I served as the president of Philosophical Horizons, an organization dedicated to philosophy with kids.
 I also worked with Winning Words at the University of Chicago.
 I, therefore, also dabble in the pedagogy and methodology of philosophy with kids.

-I was born and raised in Copenhagen, Denmark but did all my graduate work in the United States.
+I was born and raised in Copenhagen, Denmark, but did all my graduate work in the United States.

 For nearly two decades, I have been a competitive break-dancer.
 I have competed, taught, and performed worldwide and have also been involved in organizing several international breakdancing events.